TomSmeets/quest-for-nothing/doc/audio.md

 ## Synth design
 What is a good design for writing a syntesier in this game?
-I want to programattically write the music.
+I want to programmatically write the music.
 That would be cool.
 This would involve 'notes' that play on given beats and last for some number of beats.

 - https://open.spotify.com/track/7o6WAdouGszJEscEuuz0eP?si=3d2c702b106e4d0f